dgroomes/javascript-playground/npm-library/README.md

 In fact, pretend that these projects exist in separate Git repositories and that they are maintained by different people.
 Almost most "*software library* to *software program that depends on the library* relationships" are like that.

-The reason this project is important for me is so that I have a runnable reference example of a software library and depending software program in the NPM ecosystem.
-I'd like to create more examples for increasingly sophisticated library to consumer relationships like:
+This project is important to me because it's a runnable reference example of a software library and depending software program in the NPM ecosystem.
+All software toolchains have bespoke implementations and peculiar limitations.
+Think about Gradle, NPM, Rust/Cargo, Go/GoModules, Python/pip/pipenv/venv, etc. It's impossible to memorize the trivia required to build and run software using these toolchains.
+It's necessary to have understandable reference examples.

+I'd like to create more examples for increasingly sophisticated library-to-consumer relationships like:

 * A JavaScript library bundled with Webpack
-* A JavaScript library bundled with Webpack and with multiple entry points
+* A JavaScript library bundled with Webpack and with multiple entry points (e.g. web extensions use multiple entrypoints)
 * A JavaScript library that also contains TypeScript type definitions
 * A TypeScript library compiled with `tsc`
 * A TypeScript library built with `ts-loader` and Webpack